 Greenworks Commercial went with a dual-blade 25″ deck with a more stout design than most of the battery-powered mowers we tested.
 And though it struggled to keep its blades cutting in overgrown grass, like Kobalt, it scored very high in most categories.
 Its major hiccup would be price—which moves it away from the residential price range—gearing it more towards its target: professional users.
 That’s the price you pay for the higher build quality we saw in this tool.

-Best Battery-Powered Lawn Mower: Push Mowers
+Best Cordless Lawn Mower: Push Mowers

 Makita 18V X2 (36V) LXT Lawn Mower (XML03PT1)